myothiha/obsidian/Ph.D/Retrieval Augmented Generation/User Intent Comprehension/Literature Review Determining User Intent from E-commerce Query.md

 Query: "Apple"
 1. Intent: Electronic category.

-# LLM-based Query Rewriting in E-commerce search
+# LLM-based Query Rewriting in E-commerce search (Taobao's BEQUE)

 Ref: [[@pengLargeLanguageModel2024]]

+ BEQUE create <query, rewrites> instruction set to train a LLM that can rewrite a user query into more effective query rewrite.
+One advantages is that it works great with long tail queries.